neurobioinfo/neurobioinfo.github.io/faq_def.md

 *   **Definition**: CRAM is a compressed columnar file format for storing biological sequences aligned to a reference sequence, initially devised by Markus Hsi-Yang Fritz et al. CRAM was designed to be an efficient reference-based alternative to the Sequence Alignment Map (SAM) and Binary Alignment Map (BAM) file formats. (from [CRAM)](https://en.wikipedia.org/wiki/CRAM_(file_format)#:~:text=CRAM%20is%20a%20compressed%20columnar,Map%20(BAM)%20file%20formats.)
 *   Original Reference: Efficient storage of high throughput DNA sequencing data using reference-based compression.
 Hsi-Yang Fritz M, Leinonen R, Cochrane G, Birney E. Genome Res.
 2011 May;21(5):734-40.
 PMID: [21245279](https://pubmed.ncbi.nlm.nih.gov/21245279/)

-## DRAGEN

-*   The Illumina DRAGEN (Dynamic Read Analysis for GENomics) Bio-IT Platform is a commercial platform that provides secondary genomic analysis of sequencing data.
-*   Further documentation is provided by the vendor: [from Illumina](https://www.illumina.com/products/by-type/informatics-products/dragen-bio-it-platform.html)

 ## FASTQ